dongminlee94/RL-Tensorflow-Tutorial/README.md

 * Dummy Q-learning (table)

-* Q-learning (table) exploit&exploration and discounted future reward
+* Q-learning (table) exploit & exploration and discounted future reward

 (to be continue...)